microsoft/dynamics-grit/README.md

 # Grammar Import Tool (GrIT)

-GrIT is a tool for converting GRXML (Grammar XML) files to YAML format compatible with Microsoft Copilot Studio.
+GrIT is an LLM-powered tool for converting GRXML (Grammar XML) files to YAML format compatible with Microsoft Copilot Studio.
 It helps streamline the migration process from traditional voice recognition grammar files to modern conversational AI platforms.
+It sends prompts to an underlying LLM (Azure/OpenAI) to perform the conversion.

 ## Overview